 Determine the length of your ledger board by measuring the width of the area you want to cover with the awning.
 Measure from stud to stud.
 Since your diagonal braces need to be secured to a stud on one end, and to the inside surface of an end rafter on the other end, add three inches to this measurement to account for both end rafters.
 Otherwise, each diagonal brace will miss the wall stud by the width of the rafter, or 1 1/2 inches.

-Next, measure from the wall to the farthest point you want the awning to cover.
+Next, measure from the wall to the farthest point you want the awning to extend out from the house to and cover.
 This will be the size of your rafters.

 Cut the Ledger and Fascia Board to Length

 Use a miter saw to cut two 2x4s to the length you obtained in the last step.
 One will be the ledger board, and the other will be the fascia board—the outward facing vertical board on the opposite end of the ledger board.

 Ideally, your awning should have evenly spaced rafters at least every 24 inches.
 Subtract 1 1/2 inches from your ledger board length to account for the outside rafters, and divide that figure—in inches—by 24 to determine how many inside rafters you’ll need.
 If the sum isn’t a whole number, round it up or down to the nearest whole number.
 For example, a 66-inch board divided by 24 inches is 2.75, which rounds up to 3.
 Combined with the two outside rafters, you end up with a total of 5 rafters.

 Next, divide the number of rafters by the length of the ledger board to determine the distance between rafters.
 For a 66-inch ledger board, the distance between your rafters is 22 inches (66 / 3).